Food loss and waste: Composting

 Food waste can be biodegraded by composting, and reused to fertilize soil.
 Composting is the aerobic process completed by microorganisms in which the bacteria break down the food waste into simpler organic materials that can then be used in soil.
 By redistributing nutrients and high microbial populations, compost reduces water runoff and soil erosion by enhancing rainfall penetration, which has been shown to reduce the loss of sediment, nutrients, and pesticide losses to streams by 75–95%.

 Composting food waste leads to a decrease in the quantity of greenhouse gases released into the atmosphere.
 In landfills, organic food waste decomposes anaerobically, producing methane gas that is emitted into the atmosphere.
 When this biodegradable waste is composted, it decomposes aerobically and does not produce methane, but instead produces organic compost that can then be utilized in agriculture.
 Recently, the city of New York has begun to require that restaurants and food-producing companies begin to compost their leftover food.
 Another instance of composting progress is a Wisconsin-based company called WasteCap, who is dedicated towards aiding local communities create composting plans.

 Municipal Food Waste (MFW) can be composted to create this product of organic fertilizer, and many municipalities choose to do this citing environmental protection and economic efficiency as reasoning.
 Transporting and dumping waste in landfills requires both money and room in the landfills that have very limited available space.
 One municipality who chose to regulate MFW is San Francisco, who requires citizens to separate compost from trash on their own, instituting fines for non-compliance at $100 for individual homes and $500 for businesses.
 The city's economic reasoning for this controversial mandate is supported by their estimate that one business can save up to $30,000 annually on garbage disposal costs with the implementation of the required composting.

+Europe has shown significant efforts in composting, with a total of approximately 2000 composting plants.
+For example, Italy has 240 full operating plants implemented.
+In 2015, Italian municipalities collected approximately 6.1 million tonnes of food and garden waste, which totals for 100 kg/inhabitant/year.
+Italy is one of the countries leading in composting in Europe.
+Around 35 million of Italian residents are involved in the collection of biowaste.